Body donation FAQs

 It is important to note that medical schools might not be able to accept donated bodies during holiday periods, such as Christmas.

-However, if no medical school is able to accept your offer, your estate will need to make suitable funeral arrangements.
+If no medical school is able to accept your offer, your estate will need to make suitable funeral arrangements.

 Body donations are required for training and education worldwide so you may wish to consider donating your body in your current country of residence.

 Where ‘anatomical examination’ is concerned, the Human Tissue Act 2004 (the ‘HT Act’) does not apply in areas outside England, Wales and Northern Ireland.
 However, the HT Act does allow ‘imported’ bodies and other human material to be stored and used for anatomical examination in England, Wales or Northern Ireland.
 Although imported bodies and material are exempt from the HT Act’s requirements for consent, death certification and registration, a medical school might ask potential donors to follow their usual consent procedures before a donation may be accepted.
+It is possible that anatomy establishments might not want to accept donations from people who have died abroad.

 No. The Human Tissue Act requires a positive decision to be made by the person, themself, before their death.